 Understand Your Lease Before You Sign

 A lease is a legally binding document, so take time to thoroughly review your lease before signing it.
-If you do not understand a clause within your lease, you should ask your landlord for clarification or reach out to us at Off-Campus Living for further assistance.
+If you do not understand a clause within your lease, you should ask your landlord for clarification or reach out to us at Off-Campus Student Services for further assistance.

 Signing a Lease

 Leases are required to follow the state’s rental laws but can vary in what they permit you and your property owner to do or not do.
 It is never good practice to sign a lease without knowing what it says.
 The following are several essential points you can expect to find in a lease.

 A security deposit is a one-time, refundable sum of money that a landlord collects in the event of unexpected damages or missed payments.
 A specified amount of money required for the security deposit should be clearly stated within the lease, as well as any conditions for its return.

 The lease should indicate the exact amount of rent and how often it is paid (i.e., weekly, bi-weekly, or monthly).
 Be sure it also includes information on late fees, how fees are assessed, how rent must be paid, and any other conditions for paying your rent.